Laphamia inyoensis

-Perityle inyoensis, known by the common names Inyo rockdaisy and Inyo laphamia, is a rare species of flowering plant in the aster family.
+Laphamia inyoensis (synonym Perityle inyoensis), known by the common names Inyo rockdaisy and Inyo laphamia, is a rare species of flowering plant in the aster family.

 It is endemic to Inyo County in eastern California.

 It is known from just 10 populations in the southern Inyo Mountains, at elevations of 1800–2710 m.
 Its habitat is dry, rocky mountain slopes, often in limestone.

 Description

-Perityle inyoensis is a subshrub made up of a cluster of several hairy slender stems up to about 25 centimeters long.
+Laphamia inyoensis is a subshrub made up of a cluster of several hairy slender stems up to about 25 centimeters long.
 The hairy, glandular leaves are one or two centimeters long, oval to triangular, pointed, and toothed on the edges.
 They may be arranged oppositely or alternately on the stems.

 The inflorescence bears one to three flower heads each under a centimeter wide.
 The head has yellow disc florets and no ray florets.
 The fruit is a fuzzy achene about 3 millimeters long.